-Opals are usually a creamy-white color and are made special by the rainbow-colored inclusions that reflect the light as the stone is moved.
-Black opals are much rarer, because almost all of them are found in mines in the Lightning Ridge area of New South Wales in Australia.
+Opals are usually a creamy-white color and are made special by the rainbow-colored inclusions that reflect light.
+Black opals are much rarer because almost all of them are found in mines in the Lightning Ridge area of New South Wales in Australia.
 The darker their background color and brighter the inclusions, the more valuable the stone.
-One of the most valuable black opals of all time is the "Aurora Australis," which was uncovered in Lightning Ridge in 1938.
-The 180-carat opal is especially admired due to its large size and intense harlequin coloration; in 2005 it was valued at AUS $1,000,000, or about $763,000 U.S.
+One of the most valuable black opals of all time is the Aurora Australis, which was uncovered in Lightning Ridge in 1938.
+The 180-carat opal is especially admired due to its large size and intense harlequin coloration.
+In 2005 it was valued at AUS $1,000,000, or about $763,000 U.S.

 Tourmalines are common in many colors across Brazil, but the Paraiba tourmalines are the only stones with a bright turquoise hue, thanks to their copper content.
 The very rare gems were discovered in 1987 by determined miner Heitor Dimas Barbosa, who had been driven by a belief that something special lurked under the hills of the Brazilian state of Paraiba.
-Barbosa was right, and after years of fruitless digging, he finally unearthed a tourmaline of unrivaled neon blue that set the gem market alight.
-The extremely rare stone (only one stone is mined for every 10,000 diamonds) then became intensely sought-after.
+After years of fruitless digging, he finally unearthed a tourmaline of unrivaled neon blue that set the gem market alight.
+The extremely rare stone (only one is mined for every 10,000 diamonds) then became intensely sought-after.
 In 2003 very similar turquoise-colored tourmalines were found at mines in the mountains of Nigeria and Mozambique, although some say they are not quite as striking as the Paraiba tourmaline.

-The amazing color-changing stone alexandrite was discovered in 1830 in the Ural Mountains in Russia and named after Russian tsar Alexander II.
+The amazing color-changing stone alexandrite was discovered in 1830 in the Ural Mountains in Russia and named after Tsar Alexander II.
 A variety of chrysoberyl, the stone’s remarkable color-shifting capability makes it especially sought-after: In sunlight the stone looks blue-green, but under incandescent light it becomes red-purple.
 The degree of color change varies from stone to stone, with some only showing marginal change, but the most valuable are clear stones that demonstrate complete color change.

 Although some large examples of the stone have been found (the Smithsonian houses the world’s largest known cut sample of alexandrite at 65.08 carats), the majority are under one carat.
 This means that the value of a gem under a carat may only be $15,000, but a stone larger than one carat might fetch as much as $70,000 per carat.

-Painite was first discovered by British gemologist Arthur Charles Davy Pain in 1951 and recognized as a new mineral in 1957.
+Painite was discovered by British gemologist Arthur Charles Davy Pain in 1951 and recognized as a new mineral in 1957.
 For many years only one specimen of the dark red crystal was in existence, housed at the British Museum in London, making it the world’s rarest gemstone.
 Later on other specimens were discovered, although by 2004 there were still fewer than two dozen known painite gems.
 However, in recent years a couple of mines in Myanmar have begun to produce some painite, and there are now said to be over 1000 stones known.
 The scarcity of this gem has made it extremely valuable and just one carat can fetch more than $60,000.

-Austrian-Irish gemologist Count Edward Charles Richard Taaffe bought a box of cut stones from a jeweler in Dublin in the 1940s, thinking he had purchased a collection of spinels.
+Austrian-Irish gemologist Edward Charles Richard Taaffe bought a box of cut stones from a jeweler in Dublin in the 1940s, thinking he had purchased a collection of spinels.
 But on closer inspection, he noted that one of the pale mauve gems was not reacting to the light in the same way as the rest of the spinels, so he sent it off to be analyzed.
-The results revealed that he had discovered a hitherto unknown gemstone—a serendipitous but frustrating situation, since he had discovered a cut gem and had no idea where the mineral naturally occurred.
+The results revealed that he had discovered a hitherto unknown gemstone—dubbed “taaffeite”—which was a serendipitous but frustrating situation, since he had discovered a cut gem and had no idea where the mineral naturally occurred.